cvick32/youtube-recommendations/README.md

 - 1) `pip3 install flask flask-cors`
 - 2) `cd backend`
 - 3) `python3 api.py`

+### visualization
+- 1) follow backend steps above
+- 1.1) optionally change the data in backend/static/videos.json to whatever data that you have collected
+- 2) navigate to `127.0.0.1/full_graph` in your browser

 ### extension
 - 1) go to chrome://extensions > Load unpacked > navigate to the extension directory and select it
 - 2) go to youtube and start watching videos